Find Food

 Apply for Free and Reduced Priced School Meals Here

-Did you know that if your family gets SNAP, you can also get free school meals and WIC?
+Did you know that if your family gets SNAP, you can also get WIC and your child is directly certified for free school meals?

 Get WIC

-The WIC (Women, Infants and Children) program helps low-income women, infants, and children under 5 stay healthy by providing healthy foods, tips on good eating, and health care referrals.
+The WIC (Women, Infants and Children Supplemental Nutrition) program helps low-income women, infants, and children under 5 stay healthy by providing healthy foods, tips on good eating, and health care referrals.
 If you qualify, sign up at the WIC Pre-Application Portal.
 For a list of approved foods, check the WIC Foods Shopping Guide or la Guia WIC de NH en Español.

 NH Care Connections